KarlScheibelhofer/java-crypto-tools/README.md

 ```

 Note that there is no need to install the `JctProvider` using `java.security.Security#addProvider(Provider)` or `java.security.Security#insertProviderAt(Provider,int)`.
-This eliminates the risk that this provicer intereferres with existing ones.
+This eliminates the risk that this provicer interferes with existing ones.

 ## Creating OpenSSL Keystores